Hiwonder-docs/SpiderPi-Pro/source/docs/7_PC_Software.md

 :::

 User can enable SpiderPi Pro to execute several action groups through copying multiple lines of codes.
-Take calling action groups "**left_move**" and "**kick**" as example.
+Take calling action groups “**left_move**” and “**kick**” as example.

-(1) Repeat steps 1-3 provided in "[5.3.1 Call Individual Action](#anchor_5_3_1)" to open the program file.
+(1) Repeat steps 1-3 provided in “[4.5.3 Change Action Group to be Called ->Call Individual Action]()” to open the program file.
 Please note that never enter the editing mode, otherwise you will fail to copy the codes.
 If you find you are in editing mode, press  `Esc`  key to exit this mode.

 (2) Position the cursor just before the 29th line using the arrow keys, and then press 'yy' on the keyboard.
 To copy 2 lines, use '2yy,' with '2' indicating the number of lines to be copied.
 You can specify the desired number of lines to copy; for instance, use '5yy' to copy 5 lines.